Metronoid/chronicler/content/character/merits/supernatural/Tactical Telepathy.md

 **White Noise **(••): A voice in your head can be an encouraging whisper, or a deafening scream that reverberates inside your skull.
-With a successful Telepathy roll you can inflict the Stunned Tilt on an opponent in addition to normal Telepathy effects.
+With a successful Telepathy roll you can inflict the Stunned Condition on an opponent in addition to normal Telepathy effects.

 **Unison** (•••): When the moment comes, you and your